toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [bmon](https://github.com/tgraf/bmon) - A monitoring and debugging tool to capture networking related statistics and prepare them visually in a human friendly way.
 * [bore](https://github.com/ekzhang/bore) - A simple CLI tool for making tunnels to localhost.
 * [chiko](https://github.com/felangga/chiko) - The ultimate beauty gRPC Client on your Terminal: a simple tool to interact with gRPC services using a beautiful terminal interface.
+* [CuTE](https://github.com/PThorpe92/CuTE) - TUI to help build, execute and save curl commands, recursively download from remote sources, test your API endpoints, and mange your keys.
 * [darkhttpd](https://unix4lyfe.org/darkhttpd/) - Darkhttpd is a simple, fast HTTP 1.1 web server for static content.
 It does not support PHP or CGI etc but is designed to serve static content, which it does very well.
 * [dish](https://github.com/thevxn/dish) - A lightweight, remotely configurable monitoring service.
 * [dog](https://github.com/ogham/dog) - dog is a command-line DNS client.
 It has colorful output, understands normal command-line argument syntax, supports the DNS-over-TLS and DNS-over-HTTPS protocols, and can emit JSON.